keu/docs/astro/configure-idp.md

 - Users will no longer have to repeatedly login and remember credentials for their account.
 - You will have complete ownership over credential configuration and management on Astro.
 - You can enforce multi-factor authentication (MFA) for users.
-- You can configure advanced access policies to enforce trusted IP ranges or authorized devices using services such as [Adaptive Authentication](https://www.okta.com/identity-101/adaptive-authentication/) and [Conditional Access](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/overview).
+- You can use services such as [Adaptive Authentication](https://www.okta.com/identity-101/adaptive-authentication/) and [Conditional Access](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/overview) to create advanced access policies that enforce trusted IP ranges or limit access to authorized devices.

 :::info